pylonmc/pylon-docs/docs/en/creating-addons/custom-items/adding-a-custom-item.md

     class BaguetteFlamethrower(stack: ItemStack) : PylonItem(stack)
     ```

-We now want to do something whenever the player right clicks on a block while holding the baguette flamethrower.
-In order to do this, we can implement [PylonItemEntityInteractor] interface.
-This is a builtin Pylon interface with one method: `onUsedToRightClickEntity`.
+We now want to run some code when the player right clicks on an entity while holding the baguette flamethrower.
+In order to do this, we need to implement a Pylon item interface.

+Pylon item interfaces are just interfaces that add different behaviours to items, like running some code when the item is used.

+Here, we need to implement the [PylonItemEntityInteractor] interface.
+This interface has one method: `onUsedToRightClickEntity`.

+!!! note You can find a full list of item interfaces [here](https://pylonmc.github.io/pylon-core/docs/javadoc/io/github/pylonmc/pylon/core/item/base/package-summary.html).

 === "Java"
     ```java title="BaguetteFlamethrower" hl_lines="6-9"